fmossott/teslamate/website/docs/integrations/Node-RED.md

 To enter your Telegram Bot's parameters:

-- Edit the `Status Messages` Telegram node in the Notifications flow, then select the pencil icon next to the `Bot` name.
+- Double click the `Status Messages` Telegram node in the Notifications flow to edit it, then select the pencil icon next to the `Bot` name.
 - Replace the `Bot-Name` field with the name of your Telegram bot
 - Fill the `Token` field with the value that you copied from setting up your bot.